MicrosoftDocs/Advertising-docs/Advertising/bingads-13/ad-insight-service/currencycode.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Defines a selection of currency values.
+description: Defines currency codes for the Ad Insight service.
 ---
 # CurrencyCode Value Set - Ad Insight
-Defines a selection of currency values.
+Defines currency codes for the Ad Insight service.

 > [!NOTE]
 > The value set defines a broad selection of currency types; however, not all currencies are supported.
 For a list of supported currencies, see [Currencies](../guides/currencies.md).